Brianmmmmm/btw-campaign/index.md

 **Duration:** 4 rounds/level
 **Save:** no
 The target of this spell passes by any undead creatures without their notice, hiding from their dead sight.
 An undead creature of any kind simply does not notice the character in any way for the duration of this spell.
 Attacking undead creatures in any way will end the effects of the spell immediately.

 ---

+## Faerie Cloak
+**Range:** Near
+**Duration:** 1 round/level
+**Save:** no
+The caster softly sings an ancient elvish incantation and a silvery mist rises around her and her companions, which dissipates almost immediately.
+The shapes of the caster and up to six of her companions blend into their surroundings, becoming very difficult to see.
+For the short duration of the spell, all of those affected gain a +2 bonus to any attempts to sneak or remain hidden.

+---